phalcon/documentation/docs/application-micro.md

 }
 ```

-Since our controllers extend the [Phalcon\Mvc\Controller][mvc-controller], all the dependency injection services are available with their respective registration names.
+Since controllers extend [Phalcon\Mvc\Controller][mvc-controller], all dependency injection services are available with their respective registration names.

 ```php
 <?php